lion-agi/lion-core/README.md

 > Lion-Core is a lightweight yet powerful Python library designed to serve as a foundational framework for machine learning, artificial intelligence, workflow automation, scientific computing, and advanced data management.

-**🚨 Note: Lion-Core is currently in alpha testing (v0.1.0).
-Expect frequent updates and potential API changes.**

 ---

 ## 🌟 Highlights